Gigaspaces/xap-docs/site/content/xap/12.2/admin/lru-cache-policy.markdown

 used memory: 1497 mb
 ```

-{{% note %}}
+{{% note "Note"%}}
-Note that the **_DCache** prefix is part of the space name - it indicates that the exception is thrown from the client local cache.
-In such a case, you should increase the `space-config.engine.memory_usage.retry_count` to a larger number.
-See more details at the [Moving into Production Checklist ](./moving-into-production-checklist.html#Local Cache) page.
+The **_DCache** prefix is part of the space name - it indicates that the exception is thrown from the client local cache.
+In this case, increase the `space-config.engine.memory_usage.retry_count` to a larger number.
+For more information, refer to [Moving into Production Checklist ](./moving-into-production-checklist.html#Local Cache).
 {{% /note %}}

 # Monitoring the Space Memory Manager Activity